1. Introduction to the WRAPCOLS Function

 At this point, the function will prompt you to select the source data range.
 Click on the start of the source data

-.
-This will select the content of the source data and fill it into the function parameters: =WRAPCOLS(B3:B22
+B3, then hold down the Shift key and click on the end of the source data B22.
+This will select the content of the source data and fill it into the function parameters: =WRAPCOLS(B3:B22.

 5. Specify How Many Rows of Data to Convert